marclandy/enterprise-infra/technical reviews/options analysis/azure/integrate sd-wan into hub-and-spoke.md

 ---

-## Question 1: Routing Firewall-to-SDWAN – Static or Dynamic?
+## 1: Routing Firewall-to-SDWAN – Static or Dynamic?

 This decision pertains to how the firewall directs traffic to SD-WAN appliances.